RadioAstronomySoftwareGroup/pyuvdata/paper.md

 # Summary
-pyuvdata is an open-source software package that seeks to provide a well-documented, feature-rich interface for many of the different data formats that exist within radio interferometry, including support for reading and writing UVH5 [@uvh5], UVFITS [@uvfits], MIRIAD [@miriad], and measurement set [@ms] visibility files; and reading of FHD [@fhd] and MIR [@mir] visibility save files.
-Additionally, pyuvdata supports reading and writing measurement set, CalFITS [@calfits], and CalH5 [@calh5] calibration solutions; and reading of FHD calibration solutions. pyuvdata also provides interfaces for and handling of models of antenna primary beams, including reading and writing of BeamFITS [@beamfits], and reading CST and MWA beam formats, as well as for flags.
+pyuvdata is an open-source software package that seeks to provide a well-documented, feature-rich interface for many of the different data formats that exist within radio interferometry, including support for reading and writing the following formats:
+UVH5 [@uvh5], UVFITS [@uvfits], MIRIAD [@miriad], and measurement set [@ms] visibility files.
+It offers read-only support for FHD [@fhd] and MIR [@mir] visibility save files.
+Additionally, pyuvdata supports reading/writing measurement set, CalFITS [@calfits], and CalH5 [@calh5] calibration solutions; and reading of FHD calibration solutions. pyuvdata also provides interfaces for and handling of models of antenna primary beams, including BeamFITS [@beamfits] (read and write), CST (read-only), MWA beam formats (read-only).
+It also provides interfaces for handling of data flags.

 # Statement of Need
-There are several standard formats for astronomical interferometric data, but converting between them in a stable, repeatable way has historically been challenging.
+There are several standard formats for astronomical interferometric data, but translating between them in a robust and well-understood way has historically been challenging.
 This is partially due to conflicting assumptions and standards, giving rise to significant (though sometimes subtle) differences between formats.
 Interfacing with different data formats -- like one does when they convert from one format to another -- thus requires careful accounting for the complex mathematical relationships between both data and metadata to ensure proper data fidelity.
-This is required both for leveraging existing community-favored tools that typically built to interface with a specific data format, as well as analyses requiring bespoke tools for specialized types of analyses and simulations leveraging data in a variety of formats.
+This is required both for leveraging existing community-favored tools that are typically built to interface with a specific data format, as well as analyses requiring bespoke tools for specialized types of analyses and simulations leveraging data in a variety of formats.